bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitCollocation.md

 $$\dot x = T\cdot F(x),\ x(0)=x(1).$$

-We consider a partition of the time domain
+We focus on the differential equality and consider a partition of the time domain

 $$0=\tau_{1}<\cdots<\tau_{j}<\cdots<\tau_{N_{tst}+1}=1$$